baychub/cb-gsg/getting-started.md

 The remainder of this document assumes a Linux installation.

 ## Installing the RSP Controller on Linux (Recommended)
-This document assumes an Edge Computer running Ubuntu 18.04, which is preinstalled on the RDK, but other Linux distributions compatible with JRE 8+ should also be compatible with RSP.
+This document assumes an edge computer running Ubuntu 18.04, which is preinstalled on the RDK, but other Linux distributions compatible with JRE 8+ should also be compatible with RSP.
 The steps here enable a quick installation with the RSP Installer software.
 (You can also [install manually](manual-install-link) or [install with Docker](docker-install-link).)

 ### Clone RSP Installer repository
-1. Open a terminal window on the Edge Computer.
+1. Open a terminal window on the edge eomputer.
 2. Run these commands to clone the RSP Installer repository in a new directory:
 ```
 #-- create expected directories for the use case examples and documentation